avast/rabbitmq-scala-client/README.md

 sender.send(...) // Future[Unit]
 ```

+_Note: `await` used in the example is kind of a pseudo-code.
+In real code, you will probably use `Await.result`._

 #### Using own non-Effect F

 By default only `F[_]: cats.effect.Effect` can be used when creating new connection which makes some commonly used